Alcohol in Russia: 20th century

-21st century
+Alcohol prevention policies in the 21st century

 In the 1990s and early 2000s, Russia was one of the top alcohol-drinking countries in the world.
 A study by Russian, British, and French researchers published in The Lancet scrutinized deaths between 1990 and 2001 of residents of three Siberian industrial towns with typical mortality rates and determined that 52% of deaths of people between the ages of 15 and 54 were the result of complications of alcohol use disorder.
 Lead researcher Professor David Zaridze estimated that the increase in alcohol consumption since 1987 has caused an additional three million deaths nationwide.
 Men were particularly hit hard: according to a U.N.
 National Human Development Report, Russian males born in 2006 had a life expectancy of just over 60 years, or 17 years fewer than Western Europeans, while Russian females could expect to live 13 years longer than their male counterparts.

 After 2003, alcohol use in Russia began to drop as public opinion and government policy changed.
 For example, in 2007, Gennadi Onishenko, the country's chief public health official, voiced his concern over the nearly threefold rise in alcohol consumption over the past 16 years.
 Between 2003 and 2018, the number of deaths from all causes dropped by about 39% for men and 36% for women.
 Life expectancy also improved, reaching nearly 68 years for men and 78 years for women in 2018.

 In 2010, Russian President Dmitry Medvedev nearly doubled the minimum price of a bottle of vodka to combat the problem.